vfarcic/devops26/manuscript/17-progressive-delivery.md

 jx-go-demo-6 Initialized 0      2019-08-16T23:17:03Z
 ```

 There's not much going on there since we have only the first `Canary` release running.
-For now, just note that `canary` can give us additional insight into the process.
+For now, please note that `canary` can give us additional insight into the process.

 Finally, if you paid attention, you saw that we set the `Canary` gateway to `jx-gateway.istio-system.svc.cluster.local`.
 As a result, when we deployed the first `Canary` release, it created the gateway for us.
 We can see it by retrieving `virtualservice.networking.istio.io` resources.